kunal097/pysummer2k18/README.md

 # pysummer2k18
 Productive work during summer training/internship.

+#find_ll.py
+  Find 'll' in user input(of different data type) if present then print the element

 #Task performed by web_choice.py :
 1. to search each keyword on web input given by user